bespinian/blog/content/posts/observability-in-the-cloud.md

 date: 2022-04-22
 ---

-This blog post aims to explain how observability and monitoring should be distinguished, what the problems with "traditional" monitoring are when we deal with distributed cloud systems and how observability can alleviate these problems.
+This blog post aims to explain how observability and monitoring should be distinguished, what the problems with "traditional" monitoring are when we deal with distributed cloud systems, and how observability can alleviate these problems.
 Finally, it roughly outlines how observability should be approached.

 ## Observability vs. Monitoring